Dawood2772/mca-language/README.md

-# MCA Documentation
+# MCA Language Documentation

-**Current MCA version:** 1.1.0
+**Current MCA language version:** 1.1.0

-This repository contains documentation for the MCA language, and is displayed at [toxic-spanner.github.io/mca-language](https://toxic-spanner.github.io/mca-language).
+This repository contains work-in-progress documentation for the MCA language, and is viewable at [toxic-spanner.github.io/mca-language](https://toxic-spanner.github.io/mca-language).